samiraabnar/Bridge/README.md

 Making a bridge between NLP models and Brain data

 This repository includes codes for:
+* Comparing and evaluating representational spaces (e.g. internal states of language encoding models) using RSA and ReStA.
-* Using internal states of a pretrained language model to predict brain activations
+* Using internal states of a pretrained language model to predict brain activations.

+## Publication:
+[Blackbox meets blackbox: Representational Similarity and Stability Analysis of Neural Language Models and Brains] (https://arxiv.org/abs/1906.01539)

 ## Requirements: